sgmurphy/wordpress-plugins/change-wp-admin-login/readme.txt

 Need to provide temporary access to specific users❔

-AIO Login allows you to generate a Temp Access URL for designated users.
+All in One Login allows you to generate a Temp Access URL for designated users.
 This feature is perfect for granting short-term access without compromising security.
 You can set the maximum number of visits and toggle 2FA for each temporary URL.

 With Temp Access URLs, you maintain control over temporary user access, which ensures that they can no longer log in once their access period expires.